-• Establishes school board policy and practices that comply with the Education Act, regulations, and policy documents, including policy/program memoranda.

-- Monitors school compliance with the Education Act, regulations, and policy documents, including policy/program memoranda. - Requires staff to comply with the Education Act, regulations, and policy documents, including policy/program memoranda. - Provides appropriately qualified staff for programs and services for the exceptional students of the board - Plans and reports on the expenditures for special education. - Develops and maintains a special education plan that is amended from time to time to meet the current needs of the exceptional students of the board. - Reviews the plan annually and submits amendments to the Minister of Education. - Provides statistical reports to the ministry as required. - Prepares a parent guide to provide parents with information about special education programs, services, and procedures.
+- Establishes school board policy and practices that comply with the Education Act, regulations, and policy documents, including policy/program memoranda. - Monitors school compliance with the Education Act, regulations, and policy documents, including policy/program memoranda. - Requires staff to comply with the Education Act, regulations, and policy documents, including policy/program memoranda. - Provides appropriately qualified staff for programs and services for the exceptional students of the board. - Plans and reports on the expenditures for special education. - Develops and maintains a special education plan that is amended from time to time to meet the current needs of the exceptional students of the board. - Reviews the plan annually and submits amendments to the Minister of Education. - Provides statistical reports to the ministry as required. - Prepares a parent guide to provide parents with information about special education programs, services, and procedures. - Provides professional development to staff on special education. - Adheres to all applicable legislation.